-Today the electrodes that deliver impulses to the brain are able to stabilize patients with seizures: the results are surprisingly promising.
-The brain-computer interface will soon allow radical treatments even for psychological disorders such as depression.
+Today, electrodes that deliver impulses to the brain are able to stabilize patients with seizures: the results are surprisingly promising.
+Soon the brain-computer interface will allow radical treatments even for psychological disorders such as depression.

 Increase your mind

 Kelly and Zach Weinersmith, a couple at work and in life explored the possibilities for mental advancement in the book.
-"Soonish - Ten emerging technologies that will improve and / or ruin everything".
-The two agree that brain-boosting implants will become like cosmetic surgery, with people willing to spend a lot of money to get smarter and stay on track.
+“Soonish – Ten emerging technologies that will make and/or ruin everything”.
+The two agree that implants that can increase intellectual abilities will become like cosmetic surgery, with people willing to spend a lot to become smarter and stay on top.

-Yes, because according to the first researches, implants can also be manipulated to get more from our brain, exactly like amphetamines abused by someone today (I think of Adderall): according to the Weinersmith even one important academic out of four uses them.
+Yes, because according to initial research, implants can also be manipulated to obtain more from our brain, exactly like the amphetamines abused by some today (I'm thinking of Adderall): according to Weinersmith, even one important academic in four uses them.

-As the brain-computer interface becomes more accessible it will bring about changes in many aspects of our life.
-It will make us smarter, more focused and creative, and it will increase our ability to remember things.
+When the brain-computer interface becomes more accessible it will bring changes to many aspects of our lives.
+It will make us smarter, more focused and creative, and increase our ability to remember things.
 This is to stick to simple things.

 Plants of the kind (like the one feared by Neuralink) can theoretically allow us to share our thoughts and communications between us even without opening our mouths, like ants working together, in a sort of connection between cerevelli.